orejay/Trivia-App/README.md

 From the frontend directory run `npm install`.
 This command installs all the front end dependencies.

+To start the front end app run

+  `npm start`

 This project is currently run on localhost so the proxy is set to `http://127.0.0.1:5000` for all requests.

 **Back End**